How To Write Tests

 Ignoring Some Tests Unless Specifically Requested

-Sometimes a few specific tests can be very time-consuming to execute, so you might want to exclude them during most runs of scarb cairo-test.
+Sometimes a few specific tests can be very time-consuming to execute, so you might want to exclude them during most runs of scarb test.
 Rather than listing as arguments all tests you do want to run, you can instead annotate the time-consuming tests using the #[ignore] attribute to exclude them, as shown here:

 #[cfg(test)]